7 Reasons to Use a Static Site Generator

 - the theme/template code.

 These dependencies must be installed and managed.
-WordPress requires less effort than some other applications, but it’s still possible for a single update to any part to cause chaos.
+WordPress requires less effort than some other applications, but it’s still possible for a single update to cause chaos.

 4. Improved Reliability

 A CMS is complex, with many moving parts and points of failure.
 Run a WordPress site for any length of time and you’ll almost certainly encounter the dreaded “Failed to establish a database connection” error.
-Unforeseen CMS problems can arise from sudden traffic surges, which crash the database or restrict active connections.
+Unforeseen CMS problems can arise from sudden traffic surges, which overload the server, crash the database, or restrict active connections.

-Serving a static site is less intensive — the server just has to return flat files.
-It’s still possible to crash a web server, but it’ll take considerably more concurrent requests.
+Serving a static site is less intensive.
+In many cases, the server just has to return flat files so scaling according to traffic demand becomes simple.
+It’s still possible to crash a web server or overload APIs, but it’ll take considerably more concurrent requests.

 5. Superior Security

 A CMS opens a number of attack vectors.
 The most obvious is the login screen: it’s only as secure as the weakest user password.
-Be aware that any page running server-side code also offers potential exploits — for example, firing spam emails via your contact form.
+Be aware that any page running server-side code also offers potential exploits — such as firing spam emails via your contact form.
 It may not be obvious that someone has gained access; the worst culprits want to stay hidden.

-git status or folder check can reveal break-ins.
-It’s then simple to change passwords, wipe the whole site and regenerate it again.
+git status), wipe the whole site, and regenerate it again.

 6. Client Control Considerations

-You spend weeks building attractive CMS themes for the client to trash their site within minutes of your hand-over.
+You can spend weeks building an attractive CMS theme for the client to trash their site within minutes of handover!
 Using a CMS is not necessarily easy, and it offers considerable power to content editors.
-You can lock down rights such as plugin installation, but it won’t prevent someone changing fonts, adding weird colors, using poor photography or corrupting the layout.
+You can lock down rights such as plugin installation, but it won’t prevent someone changing fonts, introducing clashing colors, adding poor photography, or corrupting the layout.

-A static site can use Markdown files.
-That limits the user’s options; they make fewer mistakes and cannot adversely affect the pages.
+A static site can be as limited or as flexible as you choose.
+If you’re using Markdown or similar flat files, editors are less able to make mistakes or adversely affect page styling.
 Some will miss the CMS content administration panels, but you can either:

 - use their existing CMS and cleanse data before generation, or

-- provide simpler workflows such as editing Dropbox files in StackEdit.
+- provide simpler workflows such as editing Git-based files in StackEdit or Hackmd.io.

 7. Version Control and Testing

-With a little more effort, you can implement deployment systems to build the site on a staging server, then update the live server when new content has been reviewed and approved.
+With a little more effort, you can implement deployment systems to build the site remotely and update the live server when new content has been pushed to a repository, reviewed, and approved.